Study Guide 5

 • What are the different states that a process can be in?

-• Why might we want to register a signal handler for the SIGKILL or SIGSEGV signal?
+• Why might we want to register a signal handler?

 • When does the OS send the SIGSEGV signal?

-• What are the differences between shared memory, signals and pipes?
+• What are the differences between threads and processes?

 2) The following program creates a zombie process.
 Why?